-If the spark plug is damaged (cracked insulator, broken or eroded electrodes etc), replace it. • Always use spark plugs of the correct "heat range" - see [Specifications](#). • Depending on model, the spark plug may be accessible directly, or may be located underneath the air filter cover.
+- If the spark plug is damaged (cracked insulator, broken or eroded electrodes etc), replace it. • - Always use spark plugs of the correct "heat range" - see [Specifications](#).

 The spark plug is used to ignite the air/fuel mixture inside the engine.
 The spark plug has electrodes on one end and an electrical terminal on the other.
 The spark plug requires regular maintenance.